sudo-kraken/3D-Printing-Cost-Calculator/README.md

 ## 3D Print Cost Calculator
-The 3D Print Cost Calculator is a simple PowerShell script that helps you calculate the cost of 3D printing a particular item, including labor, material, equipment, and electricity costs, as well as a profit margin and shipping cost.
+The 3D Print Cost Calculator is a simple PowerShell script that helps you calculate the cost of 3D printing a particular item, including labour, material, equipment, and electricity costs, as well as a profit margin and shipping cost.

 ### Inputs
 The script prompts for the following inputs: